ARTICLE 1. DEFINITION ___

 - Institutional Membership

-Any dental school in the region that is actively providing instructions that lead to a BDS/DDS/DMD or equivalent graduate degree in dentistry is eligible to be an active Institutional Member.
+Any Dental School in the region that is actively providing instructions that lead to a BDS/DDS/DMD or equivalent graduate degree in dentistry and pay for the membership fee is eligible to be an active Institution Member.
 Full time staff of Institutional Members shall automatically receive the rights and privileges of Individual Members.

 - Individual Membership